Alaska

 Alaska law has no explicit constitutional or statutory protections for religious exercise during a time of emergency.

 The Alaska Constitution contains a Blaine Amendment that could prevent the participation of faith-based schools in generally available public benefit programs on the same terms as similarly situated secular schools.
 This is not as broad as a general Blaine Amendment, which prohibits all aid to faith-based institutions, but is still detrimental to the work of faith-based institutions.
-Current U.S. Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+Current U.S. Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom:

-Alaska generally requires charitable solicitation registration and only exempts entities that are not required to file Form 990, such as organizations classified as churches, religious orders, etc.
+Alaska charitable solicitation law contains exemptions only for entities that are not required to file Form 990, such as organizations classified as churches, religious orders, etc.

-Alaska does not require the submission of reviewed or audited financials as a condition of maintaining authorization to fundraise in the state.
+Alaska does not impose review or audit requirements as a condition of maintaining authorization to fundraise in the state.

 Alaska imposes a corporate income tax but automatically exempts organizations with federal 501(c)(3) exempt status.